List of Lithuanian royal consorts

 The consort (or spouse) of the royal rulers of Lithuania and of the Polish–Lithuanian Commonwealth was in all cases a woman and nearly all took the title of Grand Duchess.

 Queen consort of Lithuania

-Morta and her sister were the only Queens of Lithuania; her successors took the title of "Grand Duchess" instead.
+Morta and her sister were the only Queens of Lithuania; their successors took the title of "Grand Duchess" instead.

 The short-lived Kingdom of Lithuania of 1918 had a King-Elect Mindaugas II of Lithuania: but his first wife, Duchess Amalie in Bavaria, had died six years earlier, and his second marriage, to Princess Wiltrud of Bavaria, occurred six years after the Kingdom was replaced by a Republic.